Cimpress/cimpress-auth0-client-request-promise/readme.md

 // specify a cache that will be used for the generated auth token as well as responses that have a cache-control header.
 By default there is no caching. module.exports.setCredentialCache(altcache);

-//specify an alternative logger.
-By default uses console.log module.exports.setLogger(altLogger);
+// specify an alternative logger.
+By default uses console.log.
+// The alternate logger must support: log, warn, error, and debug module.exports.setLogger(altLogger);
 ```
 Note that the alternative caching method you use must return promises and have the following function definitions: